Etiquette and social manners allow us to practice safely as well as develop mutual respect and a supportive environment of awareness.

 One may encounter a lot of unfamiliar bowing and forms of etiquette.
 It's important to see the whole picture - the kind of personal development being encouraged, rather than each piece of etiquette or behavior.
-It is reasonable and expected to not remember everything all at once.
+It is reasonable and expected to not memorize everything all at once.
 It takes time for a student, receiving occasional reminders and hints and paying attention, to gradually "get" the dojo culture.

 As a general function, bowing and being mindful of posture, where one is facing, where one is standing, etc. serve to provide "checkpoints" to remember to be attentive, to practice mindfulness.
-It is up to the individual student to "mean it" or just go through the motions.
+It is up to the individual student to "mean it" and not just go through the motions.
 In this sense, one is in complete control of how one behaves - whether to do something deeply and sincerely or superficially.

 There are numerous occasions on which to bow.
 As well as providing reminders to be attentive, they also often mark the beginning and end of something, whether it is practicing with a particular partner, entering a physical space, or "having the mic".
 Bowing brings into perspective that you are here in the dojo to work on yourself with partners who you support and who support you.